 Along with the progression of time, more and more new phones have started being launched in the market.
 So, people nowadays usually try to exchange their old devices to get the new one.
 The benefits, you ask?
 It’s way cheaper, and the customers could get the new phone for a much less expensive rate when exchanged with the new phone he purchased.

-The most common procedure before selling an old phone is to restore the machine to factory settings, thus wiping it clean of any personal data.
+Before selling an old phone, the most common procedure is to restore the machine to factory settings, thus wiping it clean of any personal data.
 This creates a new-phone feel for the new owner besides offering protection for the original owner.

 So, in this article, we will give you a few tips to help you get the best way to wipe an Android phone.

 - Before you start, be aware that these directions are for phones running on an Android 9, but the process for most of the current Android phones should be pretty much the same.
 In the first step, you need to ensure that all of your data, including pictures, videos, and documents, are transferred to your new phone, backed up, or both of these options.
 Once your old phone has been reset, there’s no going back.

 - Select System and then click on Advanced.
 Select reset options